I went a week without Wi-Fi and totally survived (this reality)

 This past week I took a vacation from it all.
 If we don’t disconnect ourselves from time to time, then we are certainly plugged into the machine and you can go ahead and start prophesying about how The Matrix is absolutely real.
 It’s healthy to disconnect from time to time.
 Not forever mind you, but just in small doses.
 Everything in moderation, even moderation.

 With my partner, I drove up to a cabin in the middle of the woods in Tennessee.
-This is the place if you are so inclined to also want to disappear for a bit.
 With the driveway being something of a deterrent to travel into town, it truly served its purpose.
 The week was spent not checking email, not checking Slack and not tweeting.
 Facebook wasn’t opened.
 Gmail collected dust.
 Nary a product was purchased on Amazon.
 It was refreshing.

 There was no Wi-Fi.
 No television.
 LTE worked, but there was no appeal.
 There was nature.
 There were stars in the sky.
 There was a view and there were hiking trails.
 There was the opportunity to just sit and stare out into the wild, read a book, have sex and chase moths.
 Often simultaneously.
 After a day, the addiction of the internet wore thin.
 After two days I was ready to leave it all behind and never check my goddamn email again.